 Moral responsibility is the status of morally deserving praise, blame, reward, or punishment for an act or omission, in accordance with one’s moral obligations.
 Deciding what if anything is morally obligatory is a principle concern of ethics.
 People who have moral responsibility for an action are called moral agents.
 Agents are capable of reflecting on their situation, forming intentions about how they will act, and then carrying out that action.

-- 2,302,920 all-time users
+- 3,245,253 all-time readers

 - 11 Amazing Examples of Disruptive Technology

-- Economists Top 100: From Paul Krugman to Michael Porter, These Are the Most Influential Economists in the World
+- Economists Top 100: From Joseph Stiglitz to Michael Porter, These Are the Most Influential Economists in the World